Post Caps cover the top of the post.

-Forks are latches used in conjunction with Collars to secure chain link gates.
-Forks get attached to the Collar and swivel to straddle the gate frame to keep the gate closed.
+Forks latches are used in conjunction with Collars to secure chain link gates.
+Forks get attached to the Collar and swivel to straddle the gate post to keep the gate closed.

 Collars are used in conjunction with Fork latches to secure chain link gates.
-Collars secure the Fork latch to the gate post.
+Collars secure the Fork latch to the gate frame.

 Pin Hinges are ideal for smaller, lightweight residential gates.
 They are inexpensive but can only hold so much weight.

 Offset Hinges are used for larger, heavier gates.

 Box Hinges are used for larger, heavier gates and are capable of swinging in both directions to some degree.